Takeaways from Day 10 of the Donald Trump hush money trial - Local News 8

 Witnesses don’t have nice things to say about Michael Cohen

-Davidson was just the latest witness to testify to unsavory things about Cohen – Trump’s former fixer and a key prosecution witness who will testify later in the case.
+Davidson was just the latest witness to testify to unsavory things about Cohen – a key prosecution witness who will testify later in the case.

 Davidson described how Cohen was difficult to deal with, frequently acting in a “pants on fire” manner.
 Davidson testified that he had “lost trust” with Cohen to actually pay the money he’d agreed to in the Daniels deal – and at one point he said the deal was off after Cohen failed to meet a deadline.